-You must complete Part II if the trust or estate derived business income (loss) from both inside and outside of Illinois.
-The apportionment factor is applied to items of business income (loss) in Part I, Column 2, to determine the amount of business income (loss) apportionable to Illinois.
-The apportionment factor is also used to apportion business income (loss) on Illinois Schedule K-1-T for each beneficiary.
-Gains and losses from sales or exchanges of property included in the property factor are items of business income.
+You must complete Part II if the trust or estate derived business income or loss from both inside and outside of Illinois.
+The apportionment factor is applied to items of business income or loss in Part I, Column 2, to determine the amount of business income or loss apportionable to Illinois.
+The apportionment factor is also used to apportion business income or loss on Illinois Schedule K-1-T for each beneficiary.